 Tracking slows down the web.
 In a study by Ghostery, 55.4% of the total time required to load an average website was spent loading third party trackers.
 For users on slower networks the effect can be even worse.

 Long page load times are detrimental to every user’s experience on the web.
 For that reason, we’ve added a new feature in Firefox Nightly that blocks trackers that slow down page loads.
 We will be testing this feature using a shield study in September.
 If we find that our approach performs well, we will start blocking slow-loading trackers by default in Firefox 63.

 Removing cross-site tracking

 In the physical world, users wouldn’t expect hundreds of vendors to follow them from store to store, spying on the products they look at or purchase.
 Users have the same expectations of privacy on the web, and yet in reality, they are tracked wherever they go.
 Most web browsers fail to help users get the level of privacy they expect and deserve.

-In order to help give users the private web browsing experience they expect and deserve, Firefox will strip cookies and block storage access from third-party tracking content.
+In order to help give users the private web browsing experience they expect and deserve, Firefox will strip cookies and block storage access from third-party tracking content, based on lists of tracking domains by Disconnect.
 We’ve already made this available for our Firefox Nightly users to try out, and will be running a shield study to test the experience with some of our beta users in September.
 We aim to bring this protection to all users in Firefox 65, and will continue to refine our approach to provide the strongest possible protection while preserving a smooth user experience.

 Mitigating harmful practices